irthomasthomas/Instagram-Machine-Learning-Random-Forest-Classifier/README.md

 This project was a learning exercise.
 An exploration of machine-learning through the training and deployment of a random forest classifier.

 The project scales the walled-garden of Instagram to find posts containing items for sale from instagram citizens, and make them searchable.
 It was conceived of at a time when ML was still mostly for researchers and big tech.
-Tools for training and deployment where few.
+Tools for continous training and deployment where few.
 I used a brand-new stack of tools for ML by Redis Labs.
 Being alpha software it changed frequently.
 Using this project, now, would probably require significant re-factoring.

 I manually classified thousands of posts, and used tools to classify many more.